+This completes our article on the different types of computers.
 To sum up, it can be said that there is everything for everyone.

 Kuldeep is the founder and lead author of ArtOfTesting.
 He is skilled in test automation, performance testing, big data, and CI-CD.
 He brings his decade of experience to his current role where he is dedicated to educating the QA professionals.
 You can connect with him on LinkedIn.